How we manage to get enough bandwidth to work and game from the road.

-First off, not all RV parks even offer WiFi and if they do, it can be slow, sporadic and extremely overused, especially the prime time local hours of 6:00pm – 11:00pm.
-Second, we have encountered some RV parks that had ‘WiFi rules’ which included a set number of connected devices, and limitations on streaming services like Netflix and Hulu.
+First off, not all RV parks even offer WIFI and if they do, it can be slow, sporadic and extremely overused, especially the prime time local hours of 6:00pm – 11:00pm.
+Second, we have encountered some RV parks that had ‘WIFI rules’ which included a set number of connected devices, and limitations on streaming services like Netflix and Hulu.
 Now, while we doubt most RV parks monitor individual usage, the rules are there, and can possibly be enforced.
-Third, we don’t want our stays at RV parks limited to only the ones that offer WiFi.
+Third, we don’t want our stays at RV parks limited to only the ones that offer WIFI.

 Why not just use your cell phone’s hotspot?

 As we mentioned earlier, this is what we relied on heavily during our first few weeks.
 But, there are a few problems.
 The first is data caps, as most cell phone plans limit how much data you can transmit via hotspot before you are throttled.
 The second is data caps in that most cell phone plans don’t offer much data in the first place.
-The third is that you are limited to only the towers you phone provider can access.
+The third is that you are limited to only the towers your phone provider can access.

 We are both on Verizon with two different plans.
 While Brandon had a fair amount of data rollover that we were able to use during those first few weeks.
-Julie’s plan, while it allowed hotspotting, throttled the transfer speeds so greatly that it was just about unusable.
+Julie’s plan, while it allowed hotspotting, throttled the transfer speeds so much that it was just about unusable.

 Cellular Networks to the Rescue